 - Accesses to reserved or unused address locations do not result in a bus error.
 Reads to these locations return zero and writes are ignored. - Unless otherwise stated in the accompanying text: - Do not modify reserved register bits. - Ignore reserved register bits on reads. - A system reset or a powerup reset resets all register bits to 0. - The width of the GIC-500 AXI4 slave port is 32 bits.
-The ARM[®] Generic Interrupt Controller Architecture Specification version 3.0 defines the permitted sizes of access.
+The ARM[®] Generic Interrupt Controller Architecture Specification, GIC architecture version 3.0 and version 4.0 defines the permitted sizes of access.